Jason Mitchell: Sexual misconduct allegations

 In May 2019, Mitchell was fired from The Chi when showrunner Ayanna Floyd Davis and co-star Tiffany Boone accused him of sexual misconduct.
 Boone was among many actresses who "made repeated complaints of sexual harassment" against Mitchell and said she felt "unsafe" around him.

 While creator and showrunner Lena Waithe claimed that Mitchell had never acted inappropriately towards her, she knew of the allegations after filming had wrapped on season one of The Chi.
 Waithe reportedly sought preemptive and corrective measures to handle the situation.
 She stated that there had been extensive sexual harassment training on set and that she confronted Mitchell about the allegations by saying, "There was definitely a conversation where I called him and got really real".
 Waithe alleged the harassment and misconduct allegations continued into season two despite the corrective measures taken.

 Mitchell denied the multiple allegations of sexual harassment and misconduct against him saying, "I'm all for the Me Too movement...but I think in this situation, [Floyd Davis] tried to use it as a really, really ugly weapon".
 Mitchell was subsequently fired from the Netflix film Desperados, and was dropped by United Talent Agency and Authentic Talent & Literary Management.

 Criminal charges

-Mitchell was arrested on April 22, 2020, on multiple counts, including "possession of a controlled substance with intent to distribute and possession of a firearm by a felon."
-Officers searched his SUV and found about 2 pounds of marijuana with a bag of 1,300 dosage units of Ecstasy.
+On April 22, 2020, Mitchell was arrested in Harrison County, Mississippi, on multiple counts, including "possession of a controlled substance with intent to distribute and possession of a firearm by a felon."
+Officers searched his SUV and found about 2 pounds of marijuana with a bag of 1,300 dosage units of ecstasy.
 Deputies also found an AK-47 firearm and a Glock 9mm pistol with extended magazines.
 Mitchell was released after posting a $150,000 surety bond.